kimtth/awesome-azure-openai-llm/README.md

 ### **Sparsification**

-- @citation: Bing chat
+- cite: Bing chat

   Sparsification is a technique used to reduce the size of large language models (LLMs) by removing redundant parameters without significantly affecting their performance.
 It is one of the methods used to compress LLMs.
 LLMs are neural networks that are trained on massive amounts of data and can generate human-like text.
 The term “sparsification” refers to the process of removing redundant parameters from these models.

 ### **Small size with Textbooks: High quality synthetic dataset**

 - [ph-1](https://arxiv.org/abs/2306.11644): Despite being small in size, phi-1 attained 50.6% on HumanEval and 55.5% on MBPP.
-Textbooks Are All You Need. [doc](https://analyticsindiamag.com/microsoft-releases-1-3-bn-parameter-language-model-outperforms-llama/)
+Textbooks Are All You Need. [ref](https://analyticsindiamag.com/microsoft-releases-1-3-bn-parameter-language-model-outperforms-llama/)
-- [Orca](https://arxiv.org/abs/2306.02707): Orca learns from rich signals from GPT 4 including explanation traces; step-by-step thought processes; and other complex instructions, guided by teacher assistance from ChatGPT. [doc](https://www.microsoft.com/en-us/research/publication/orca-progressive-learning-from-complex-explanation-traces-of-gpt-4/)
+- [Orca](https://arxiv.org/abs/2306.02707): Orca learns from rich signals from GPT 4 including explanation traces; step-by-step thought processes; and other complex instructions, guided by teacher assistance from ChatGPT. [ref](https://www.microsoft.com/en-us/research/publication/orca-progressive-learning-from-complex-explanation-traces-of-gpt-4/)

 ### **Large Transformer Model Inference Optimization**